 Akagera comprises some of the most scenic savannah in East Africa – open plains, woodlands, lakes, swamp, and grassy low mountains.
 Teeming with plains game, Akagera is home to one of Africa’s highest hippo densities, large crocodiles, the rare sitatunga, and more than 500 bird species.
 An ambitious conservation project has seen both lions and black rhinos reintroduced to Akagera, Rwanda’s flagship national park and now a Big Five destination.

 Experience life in Kigali with a mix of Rwandan arts, history, and culture.
 Taste local cuisine, browse fabrics at the market, enjoy a milk bar, and make traditional imigongo art painting.
 Visit a local Rwandan fashion boutique and meet a jewelry designer

-To understand more about the history of Rwanda, the Genocide Museum in the capital, Kigali, offers a sobering reminder of man’s inhumanity to man – but it is also a testament to the power of forgiveness and the resilience of the human spirit.
+To understand more about the history of Rwanda, the Genocide Museum offers a sobering reminder of man’s inhumanity to man – but it is also a testament to the power of forgiveness and the resilience of the human spirit.
 Emerging into the bright sunlight can be a little discordant at first, but the smiles and laughter of Rwanda’s young population will soon remind you that this dark chapter belongs in the country’s past.
-As a visitor, you’re helping build its future.
+As a visitor, you’re helping to build its future.